ankurmishra1394/maximum_node_depth_problem/README.md

+# Binary Tree Problem

-# Create a method, which takes a root node as input, and Calculate the Sum of all node depths in the Binary Tree.
+Create a method, which takes a root node as input, and Calculate the Sum of all node depths in the Binary Tree.
 Depth of root node is 0 and it increments at every next level, Every node at same level has same depth.

 # Input Samples: